alexapostolu/night/README.md

 An (interpreted?) programming language.
 Still in development.
 I've never made one before, so I don't really know what I'm doing, but it should work out in the end.

 The `source.night` file is where you write the code.
 But I don't like the extention `.night`.
-I'm looking for something shorter, but don't know what yet. `(How about .n?)` `I'm also working on a logo, but I'm really bad at designing.
-I'm thinking of something similar to `logo2.png`. `(take a look at example-logo.png)`
+I'm looking for something shorter, but don't know what yet.
+I'm also working on a logo, but I'm really bad at designing.
+I'm thinking of something similar to `logo2.png`.

 Also, this language is very similar to the C family `(cool!)` since I'm not that creative, and I'm just starting out.
 Definitly going to change it down the road.